synap5e/swen-222-assignment-2/README.md

 Roles
 ------
 1. Application Window.
 Covers construction of the application windows, menus and user input.
- - Assigned to: Matt?
+ - Assigned to: Matt
 2. Rendering Window.
 Covers rendering of the game view display.
  - Assigned to: Simon
 3. Game State + Logic.
 Covers the internal structures needed to represent current state of the game, and the rules used in determining what actions are and are not allowed at a particular state of the game.
- - Assigned to: James?
+ - Assigned to: Maria
 4. Client-Server Architecture.
 Covers all setup and communication between the server and all clients.
- - Assigned to:
+ - Assigned to: James
 5. Data storage.
 Covers loading and saving of game world files in an XML format.
- - Assigned to:
+ - Assigned to: Shweta